kube-logging/logging-operator/docs/configuration/plugins/filters/raw.md

 # Raw
 ## Overview
  Configure custom or unexposed Fluentd filters via raw configuration.
 The configuration is parsed and rendered by the operator (parameter ordering and duplicate keys are not preserved).
-Disabled by default, need to set `Logging.Spec.EnableRawFluentdFilter=true` to enable it.
+Disabled by default, set `logging.spec.enableRawFluentdFilter=true` on the Logging resource to enable it.

 ## Example `Raw` filter configurations